johannesippen/johannesippen.com/talks.md

 <section class="about">
 	<div class="inner">
 		<h1>Johannes Ippen is an experienced and passionate conference speaker, covering design topics from infographics to HX design.</h1>
-		<p>He has spoken at dozens of national and international events, including <a href="https://creativemornings.com/cities/ber">Creative Mornings</a>, <a href="https://beyondtellerrand.com/">Beyond Tellerrand Warmup</a> and <a href="https://dibiconference.com/">dibi Newcastle</a>.
+		<p>He has spoken at dozens of national and international events, including TEDx Youngstown, <a href="https://creativemornings.com/cities/ber">Creative Mornings</a>, <a href="https://beyondtellerrand.com/">Beyond Tellerrand Warmup</a> and <a href="https://dibiconference.com/">dibi Newcastle</a>.
 You can request Jo to speak at your event:</p>
 		<p>
 			<a class="btn" href="mailto:ich@johannesippen.com">🗓 Request Johannes Ippen as Speaker</a>
 		</p>